 So this year in August 2017, Mozilla is all set to release Firefox 55.
 There one notable change that’s predictable to arrive in the update is the insecure websites won’t be able to get your Geolocation data.
 Why?

-Because this information will be only sent to secured websites and encrypted WebSocket (wss://) connections, and then the requests from local resources including localhost will be done.
-This criterion will also take another crucial step where in, it will act as a push mechanism for the sites to adopt more secure protocols.
+Because this information will be only sent to secured websites and encrypted WebSocket (WSS://) connections, and then the requests from local resources including localhost will be done.
+This criterion will also take another crucial step wherein, it will act as a push mechanism for the sites to adopt more secure protocols.

 Take a look at some data – According to Mozilla’s Telemetry data – they have studied and analyzed data five months ago that with the effect of secured Geolocation requests, around 0.188% of page loads will be affected in the browser.
-The data also suggested that 57% of getCurrentPosition() requests and 2.48% watchPosition() requests are being served on non-secured connections.
-The figure is still high and expected to be going down when more and more HTTPS migration will take place in near future.
+The data also suggested that 57% of getCurrentPosition() requests and 2.48% watchPosition() requests are being served on non-secure connections.
+The figure is still high and expected to be going down when more and more HTTPS migration will take place in the near future.

-Another insight that is important for you to know is that when you run or work on Firefox Nightly with the Firefox 55 version you might come across Geolocation requests for non-secure website.
-In fact this is a hidden feature but by setting preferences to false, you can test it now.
+Another insight that is important for you to know is that when you run or work on Firefox Nightly with the Firefox 55 version you might come across Geolocation requests for the non-secure website.
+In fact, this is a hidden feature but by setting preferences to false, you can test it now.
 Let’s see how:

 - First start with typing about:config in the address bar of your browser and press enter key.